ibm-cloud-docs/watsonxdata/setup_vpe.md

 You can configure network endpoints in {{site.data.keyword.lakehouse_short}} to view and manage access to your deployment.
 {: shortdesc}

+Private endpoints are not supported for Lite plans.
+Private endpoints are supported only in `ca-tor` and `au-syd` regions.
+{: important}

 ## Procedure
 {: #setup_vpe_proc}